ipld/specs/schema-layer/data-structures/amt.md

 First Expand the tree as needed given the input value.

-Now run the Lookup traversal.
+Now run the `Get(index)` traversal.
 If the traversal leads to a node at the max depth (height of 1), then set the `Value` field at `index % childRange` to the insert value.

 If the traversal needs to resolve a pointer link but that link does not exist,